toth12/language-technology-humanities/README.md

 # language-technology-humanities
 Python code to reproduce some experiments published in Language Technology and Humanities Research by Barbara McGillivray and Gabor M. Toth (Palgrave, 2020)

-Repository not maintained (issues disable); it is meant to help readers to see some research code underlying experiments in the book.
+Repository not maintained (issues disabled); it is meant to help readers to see some research code underlying experiments described in the book.

 ## Requirements